| >> discography << |

 'Open Up And Bleed' which compares favourably to the version currently

-being toured by the reformed Stooges.
 Throughout this concise release (ten tracks, no more) Southern Cross provide backing of such empathy that Phil always sounds like a band member rather than a songwriter backed by session guys.
 The closing track "Shrine" is calmer and more stately, the near-biblical repetition of "And all of this will surely come to pass" sounding like Island-era John Cale (albeit less Welsh).
 A diverse and satisfying set that should make these guys better known. |